microsoft/BotFramework-Composer/docs/setup-yarn.md

     git clone https://github.com/microsoft/BotFramework-Composer.git
     ```

 2. After cloning the repository, navigate to the **Bot Framework Composer** folder.
-Then run the following commands to navigate to the **Composer** folder and get all required packages:

     ```
+    cd BotFramework-Composer
+    ```

+3. Run the following commands to navigate to the **Composer** folder and get all required packages:

+    ```
     cd Composer
     yarn
     ```

-3. Next, run the following command to build the Composer application, this command can take several minutes to finish:
+4. Next, run the following command to build the Composer application, this command can take several minutes to finish:

     ```
     yarn build